Malaysia Fast Facts

 March 8, 2014 - Malaysian Airlines Flight 370, traveling from Kuala Lumpur to Beijing, disappears from radar in airspace over the Gulf of Thailand.

-March 12-13, 2014 - The Malaysian government is criticized for its handling of the investigation into the missing flight, especially by China, which had 154 nationals on board.

-March 15, 2014 - Malaysian Prime Minister Najib Razak announces that Flight 370 veered off course due to a deliberate action.
+March 15, 2014 - Malaysian Prime Minister Najib Najib announces that Flight 370 veered off course due to a deliberate action.

-March 24, 2014 - Razak announces that based on satellite data, Flight MH370 ended in a remote area in the southern Indian Ocean.
-Malaysia Airlines sends text messages to relatives of passengers indicating that there are no survivors.
-Later, briefings are held for the families.

 July 17, 2014 - Malaysia Airlines Flight 17 crashes in eastern Ukraine after being shot down by a surface-to-air missile, according to the United States.
 All 298 people aboard are killed.

-March 8, 2016 - Deputy Prime Minister Ahmad Zahid Hamidi announces to Parliament that Malaysian authorities foiled an ISIS plot to kidnap Prime Minister Najib Razak, along with two other ranking officials, in January.
+March 8, 2016 - Deputy Prime Minister Ahmad Zahid Hamidi announces to Parliament that Malaysian authorities foiled an ISIS plot to kidnap Prime Minister Najib, along with two other ranking officials, in January.

-November 19, 2016 - Thousands of people take to the streets of Malaysia's capital, Kuala Lumpur, to call for the resignation of Prime Minister Najib Razak.
+November 19, 2016 - Thousands of people take to the streets of Malaysia's capital, Kuala Lumpur, to call for the resignation of Prime Minister Najib.
 Public dissatisfaction with Najib has grown, especially after news broke over alleged financial mismanagement of a government-run fund.

 January 17, 2017 - The search for Malaysia Airlines Flight 370 is suspended.